xhai1004/my_repo/README.md

-just a example to learn git
+Just a example to learn git.
+Finally I have learned it.
+However, I need to practice it in my work.